In recent years, an inclusive and diverse workplace culture has rapidly made its way to the top of any HR leader’s priority list.

 - An open-door policy will give employees the opportunity to discuss any concerns they might have, including whether they have witnessed or experienced discrimination.
 Encourage your people to speak up so toxicity can be identified and remedied quickly.

 - Create inclusive policies.
-From respecting religious diversity with flexible vacation policies to offering parental leave, having a little flexibility will go a long way in showing that your organization respects its people’s needs.
+From respecting religious diversity with flexible vacation policies to offering parental leave, having a little flexibility will go a long way toward showing that your organization respects its people’s needs.

-How bob supports DE&I
+How Bob supports your DE&I strategy

 Use all of this people data to help you plan events, accommodations, and facilities, in addition to determining company policies and training.
 Put your people’s wellbeing first and boost employee satisfaction by being inclusive.